HIV now — all about U=U: Undetectable = Untransmittable

 From the history of undetectable viral load to understanding all about HIV today, we’ve come a long way.
 And while the science evolves at a rapid pace, attitudes towards HIV and people who live with the virus haven’t always kept up.

 At Emen8, we understand not everyone embraces change as rapidly as it’s occurring in today’s world of biomedical HIV prevention.
-If you’d like to understand more about new developments, options for you to protect yourself in ways that work for you, or even the chance to chat with someone for non-judgmental advice and info, check out these articles and hit us up on Facebook, via Messenger, or send us an email.
+If you’d like to understand more about new developments, options for you to protect yourself in ways that work for you, or even the chance to chat with someone for non-judgmental advice and info, check out these articles and hit us up on Facebook, via Messenger, or contact us.